cviaai/RL-DBS/README.md

 # RL-DBS
 # Reinforcement learning for suppression of collective neuronal activity in Deep Brain Stimulation (DBS) systems

 This is a convenient gym environment for developing and comparing interaction of RL agents with several types of synthetic neuronal models of pathological brain activity.
-The ODEs that simulate neuronal signals are wrapped into the framework as individual environments, allowing to switch easily between environments, and to use various RL models and multiple agents.
+The ODEs that simulate synchronized neuronal signaling are wrapped into the the framework as individual environments, allowing simple switching between different physical models, and enabling convenient approbation of various RL approaches and multiple agents.
+The policy gradient algorithm PPO is shown to provide a robust data-driven control of neronal synchoryzation, agnostic of the neuronal model.

-The suppression workflow proposed here is universal and could be used to create benchmarks among different physical models, to create different control algorithms, and to pave the way towards clinical realization of deep brain stimulation via reinforcement learning.
-The policy gradient algorithm PPO can provide a robust data-driven control, agnostic of the neuronal model.

 We propose a class of physically meaningful reward functions enabling the suppression of collective oscillatory mode.
 The synchrony suppression is demonstrated for two models of neuronal populations – for the ensembles of globally coupled limit-cycle Bonhoeffer-van der Pol oscillators and for the bursting Hindmarsh–Rose neurons.
+The suppression workflow proposed here is universal and could be used to create benchmarks among different physical models, to create different control algorithms, and to pave the way towards clinical realization of deep brain stimulation via reinforcement learning.

 <p align="center">
 <img src="principle.png" alt>